-- 3.23 HM Treasury announced changes to the discount rate for unfunded public sector pensions on 6 September 2018.
-This, combined with the earlier 2016 Budget announcement, resulted in a reduction to the discount rate from 3% to 2.4%, and had the effect of increasing the employer contributions (to include ill-health costs) from an average 17.6% to 30.2% from April 2019. - 3.24 The Government Actuary's Department estimated that the additional cost to the Fire sector would be around £125m per annum.
+- 3.20 HM Treasury announced changes to the discount rate for unfunded public sector pensions on 6 September 2018.
+This, combined with the earlier 2016 Budget announcement, resulted in a reduction to the discount rate from 3% to 2.4%, and had the effect of increasing the employer contributions (to include ill-health costs) from an average 17.6% to 30.2% from April 2019. - 3.21 The Government Actuary's Department estimated that the additional cost to the Fire sector would be around £125m per annum.
 However, HM Treasury provided additional funding in 2019/20 in order to mitigate most of this increase, with the sector paying only the additional costs announced at the Budget 2016 (a reduction in the discount rate from 3% to 2.8%).
-This meant that the Fire sector paid approximately £10m of the additional costs in 2019/20, with the remaining £115m being provided via a grant under the s31 Local Government Act 2003.

-3.25 For this Authority, a Section 31 government grant of £5.7m was allocated in 2019/20, with a similar arrangement being made subsequently in both 2020/21 and 2021/22.
-It was anticipated that this matter would be considered within the base funding for the Fire Sector as part of the 2022 Comprehensive Spending Review to avoid the uncertainty around funding and the one-year only funding arrangement.
-However, this did not form part of the 2022/23 Finance Settlement but an equivalent level of grant is anticipated for 2022/23.
+This meant that the Fire sector paid approximately £10m of the additional costs in 2019/20, with the remaining £115m being provided via a grant under the s31 Local Government Act 2003. - 3.22 For this Authority, a Section 31 Government grant was allocated in 2019/20, with a similar arrangement being made subsequently in 2020/21, 2021/22 and 2022/23.
+It was anticipated that this matter would be considered within the base funding for the Fire Sector from 2022/23 to avoid the uncertainty around funding and the one-year only funding arrangement.
+However, this has not happened to date although a Section 31 grant of £5.7M is anticipated for 2023/24.